larisqueiroz/login_system_django/README.md

 A login system in Python using Django.

 ## Description
-This is a login system which allows the user to sign up, sign in using username and password  and gives the possibility to delete the account created.
+This is a login system which allows the user to sign up, sign in using username and password  and gives the possibility to delete the account.
 Also sends an email with a confirmation link when the user signs up.
 Later on, this application will be a part of a chat app project.

 ## Built with
 * Python